dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Don't confuse:
 * java stream API - working with data as sequence of events, using functional interfaces
 * java reactive streams - way of communication between producer & consumer, where consumer request data, and producer push data to consumer based on such request
-There are 2 reactive implementations: RxJava & Akka, yet starting from java9, jdk provides reactive interfaces `Flow` And one implementation of concurrent publisher `SubmissionPublisher`.
+There are 2 reactive implementations: RxJava & Akka, yet starting from java9, jdk provides reactive interfaces `Flow`.
+And one implementation of concurrent publisher `SubmissionPublisher`.
 There are 2 ways for producer-consumer problem:
 * pull (no backpressure) - when consumer polls producer, upside - consumer controls speed, downside - waste of resources for polling
 * push (backpressure on consumer) - when producer pushes to consumer, upside - no waste of resources, downside - if consumer slower than producer, we may have data loss
 * push-on-request (backpressure on producer) - when producers pushed to consumer based on consumer request, so we combine upsides from both pull/push approach
 To summarize reactive is when consumer decide when to handle next item, by signalling it to producer, and it's the job of producer to handle multiple consumers, based on their speed.
-Notice that java9 is very open, for `Publisher` there is only 1 method to implement `subscribe`, the actual `publish` implementation is up to you, in case of `SubmissionPublisher` it called `submit`.
+Notice that java9 is very open, for `Publisher` there is only 1 method to implement `subscribe`, the actual `publish` implementation. is up to you, in case of `SubmissionPublisher` it called `submit`.
 It's under `java.util.concurrent` package, cause handle multiple consumers based on their speed, required some concurrency/buffering handling.
 For transformation, we have `Processor` interface which is both consumer & producer, and you need to implement both, first to consume items, transform inside, and then publish to another consumer.
 Backpressure handling - 2 ways to handle this:
 * increase buffer size
 * drop some items
 ```java